top of page

 Engaging Participants

-I wrote about this experience in journal of Childhood Explorer .
-I also created a Facebook page for online discussions.
+I wrote about this experience in the journal of Childhood Explorer .

 Workshop Design